corvuscrypto/c-runner/Readme.md

 }
 ```

-Don't forget to `#import <stdlib.h>` and `#import "constants.h"`.
+Don't forget to `#include <stdlib.h>` and `#include "constants.h"`.
 It's important to note that this call to calloc can fail and return NULL as a value.
 However I'm okay with this for now.
 The bonus of using calloc is that it initializes the array to 0 in all positions and that corresponds to the floor level of height 0.
 Convenient!
 I then place the call to this in my `main()` function.
 I do this right after the call to `initGameScreen()`.
 Don't forget to include `mechanics.h` in the `main.c` file.

 Now for the really fun part; rendering this level of ours.
 My start on this begins in the `rendering.c` file with a function declaration of `void printLevel()`.
 I then placed a call to this before the `refresh()`; call in the `render()` function.
 Inside this new function I simply add characters to the ncurses buffer assuming I have a 2D-array with the number of rows equal to the `GAME_HEIGHT` and the number of columns equal to the screen width.
 The code I think will explain itself better: